open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

 helps us demonstrate the importance of Service Levels Objectives (SLOs), tracing, logs, metrics, etc. For instance, we can observe traffic flow through various components, as shown in the image below.
-Since part of the OpenTelemetry ecosystem is open-source, we can easily introduce any new features that will be reviewed by OpenTelemetry contributors.
+Since part of the OpenTelemetry ecosystem is open source, we can easily introduce any new features that will be reviewed by OpenTelemetry contributors.

 ![Distributed tracing example in Astronomy shop](tracing_example.png)